ThinhPhan/dotfiles/README.md

 - Environments and Dev Configs

 ## Backup your dotfiles
-Input dotfiles that you want to backup in 'Dotfiles'.
+Input dotfiles that you want to backup in `Dotfiles`.

 Run backup